Major Groups > Gilled Mushrooms > Pale-Spored > Russula

 So How Do I Identify My Russula?

 Good question.
-Unless you have collected one of the species traditionally included in field guides--Russula virescens, for example--you had best buckle your seatbelt and be prepared to ride over the bumpy road of variability in almost every feature you can examine.
+Unless you have collected one of the species traditionally included in field guides you had best buckle your seatbelt and be prepared to ride over the bumpy road of variability in almost every feature you can examine.
 However, while I have been long-winded in detailing this variability, I hope it has also been clear that 1) there are many features to examine, and 2) variability of features occurs within some limits.
 Thus, you do sometimes stand a fair chance of getting close with an identification.
 This chance is increased proportionally to the number of specimens you have to study.
 If you have picked one red russula and brought it home, you had probably better forget it.
 On the other hand, if you have made a collection of six or seven specimens representing different stages of development, you will be better prepared to assess what features are variable, and to what extent.
 And if you have carefully observed your Russula species many times over the years, in different locations, the odds that you'll be able to figure it out are much higher.

-At any rate, that's my method; take it or leave it.
-It is a lot of work, and I wouldn't blame you at all if you decided to simply call every red russula you find "Russula emetica," since that species is found in most field guides.
-And who knows; maybe we will find out they really are all Russula emetica once their DNA is studied--though it is equally likely we will find out that Russula emetica is the same as some jelly fungus, while there are actually 23 very genetically distinct but morphologically indistinguishable species currently going under the name Russula virescens.
+Identifying russulas is a lot of work, and I wouldn't blame you at all if you decided to simply call every red russula you find "Russula emetica," since that species is found in most field guides.
+And who knows; maybe we will find out they really are all Russula emetica once their DNA is studied--though it is equally likely we will find out that Russula emetica is the same as some jelly fungus, while there are actually 23 very genetically distinct but morphologically indistinguishable species currently going under the name Russula virescens.*

 Russulas at MushroomExpert.Com

-Blushing Russulas
+Blushing & Blackening Russulas

 Foetid Russulas

-Key to the foetid North American species.
+Key to 12 foetid North American species.

-Russula albidula
+Russula aeruginea

 Russula amoenolens